Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

-Other cavity-based searches focus on diverse frequency windows are coming online in the near future.
-FLASH (the FINUDA magnet for Light Axion SearcH) is conceived as a large resonant-cavity haloscope to be operated in the cryogenic FINUDA magnet at Laboratori Nazionali di Frascati (LNF) near Rome, and is targeted to probe the previously underexplored low-frequency window around $\sim (0.5$–$1.5)\,\mu$eV using resonant enhancement and a dedicated quantum-limited readout chain (microstrip SQUID amplifiers)~\cite{Alesini:2019nzq, Alesini:2023qed}.
-Similar schemes are developed for the Taiwan Axion Search Experiment with Haloscope (TASEH) searching in the band (4.7--4.8)\,GHz~\cite{TASEH:2022noe}, the Axion Longitudinal Plasma HAloscope (ALPHA), whose collaboration is developing a novel tunable cryongenic plasma haloscope to detect axions of mass matching the plasma frequency~\cite{ALPHA:2022rxj}, and RADES (CERN Axion Search with High-Temperature Superconducting Cavity), operating at 8.84\,GHz~\cite{Ahyoune:2024klt}.
-Complementary strategies have emerged to access higher mass ranges where conventional cylindrical cavity volumes become prohibitively small.
-Dielectric haloscopes, exemplified by the MADMAX concept, employ large-area stacks of dielectric disks to coherently boost the axion–photon conversion and are aimed at the tens-to-hundreds of $\mu$eV mass window~\cite{Caldwell:2016dcw,Millar:2016cjp}.
-At the opposite end the DMRadio-m3 experiment is designed to probe the QCD axion mass range below 1\,$\mu$eV within a static magnetic field $\gtrsim 4\,$T, a coaxial inductive pickup, a tunable LC resonator, and a DC-SQUID readout~\cite{DMRadio:2022pkf}.
+Other cavity-based searches, targeting diverse frequency windows, are coming online in the near future.
+FLASH (the FINUDA magnet for Light Axion SearcH) is conceived as a large resonant-cavity haloscope to be operated in the cryogenic FINUDA magnet at the Laboratori Nazionali di Frascati (LNF) near Rome, and is designed to probe the previously underexplored low-frequency window around $\sim(0.5$–$1.5)\,\mu$eV using resonant enhancement and a dedicated quantum-limited readout chain (microstrip SQUID amplifiers)~\cite{Alesini:2019nzq, Alesini:2023qed}.
+Similar schemes are being developed by the Taiwan Axion Search Experiment with Haloscope (TASEH), targeting the (4.7–4.8)\,GHz band~\cite{TASEH:2022noe}; by the Axion Longitudinal Plasma HAloscope (ALPHA), which is pursuing a novel tunable cryogenic plasma haloscope sensitive to axion masses matching the plasma frequency~\cite{ALPHA:2022rxj}; and by RADES (CERN Axion Search with High-Temperature Superconducting Cavity), operating at 8.84\,GHz~\cite{Ahyoune:2024klt}.
+Complementary strategies have been devised to reach higher mass ranges, where conventional cylindrical cavities become prohibitively small.
+Dielectric haloscopes, exemplified by the MADMAX concept, employ large-area stacks of dielectric disks to coherently enhance axion–photon conversion and are aimed at the tens-to-hundreds of $\mu$eV window~\cite{Caldwell:2016dcw, Millar:2016cjp}.
+At the opposite end, the DMRadio-m3 experiment is designed to probe the QCD axion mass range below $1\,\mu$eV using a static magnetic field $\gtrsim 4\,$T, a coaxial inductive pickup, a tunable LC resonator, and a DC-SQUID readout~\cite{DMRadio:2022pkf}.